thruston/python-tabulate/README.md

     uniq [col]
-    add [function]   add sum, mean, var, sd etc to foot of column arr col-list     rearrange/insert/delete cols and/or do calculations on column values. dp dp-list       round numbers in each col to specified decimal places sf sf-list       round numbers in each col to specified significant figures make tex | latex | plain | csv | tsv | md   output in tex etc form
+    add [function]   add sum, mean, var, sd etc to foot of column arr col-list     rearrange/insert/delete cols and/or do calculations on column values. filter expr      select rows where "expr" evaluates to True dp dp-list       round numbers in each col to specified decimal places sf sf-list       round numbers in each col to specified significant figures make tex | latex | plain | csv | tsv | md   output in tex etc form